Here’s what your journey as an investor with liwwa would look like:

 Restructured Loans

 In certain rare cases, where the borrower has demonstrated significant business interruptions, the Collections Committee may agree to restructure a loan based on a new payment schedule.
-Loans that have been restructured after missing three or more payments can return to "Current" status after making 3 consecutive on-time payments of their restructured schedule.
-While loans are typically restructured after the borrower has missed three or more payments, loans can also be restructured without three payments being late.
-In this case, the loan will remain in the "Current" status after restructuring, as long as the borrower continues to pay on-time according to the new schedule.
+Loans that have been restructured can return to "Current" status, as long as the borrower continues to pay on-time according to the new schedule.

 Early Repayment